Teesside Steelworks: SSI

-On 24 February 2011, the steelworks was purchased by Thai-based Sahaviriya Steel Industries (SSI) at $469 million.
+On 24 February 2011, the steelworks was purchased by Thai-based Sahaviriya Steel Industries (SSI) for $469 million.
 The acquisition was expected to create more than 800 jobs on top of the existing workforce of 700 and the plant was officially reopened 15 April 2012.

 On 18 September 2015, production was paused due to the global decline in steel prices.

 On 28 September 2015, the plant was mothballed again amid poor steel trading conditions across the world and a drop in steel prices.

 On 2 October, SSI UK entered into liquidation.

 On 12 October 2015, the receiver announced there was no realistic prospect of finding a buyer.
 The coke ovens were scheduled for extinguishing, however this time it was done without the complex decommissioning processes conducted in 2010, which would have allowed the facility to reopen in the future.

 British Steel

-The remainder of the site is still operational (Teesside Beam Mill and ancillary support services at Lackenby and the deep-water bulk handling terminal), having been sold by Tata Steel to investment firm Greybull Capital on 1 June 2016.
+The remainder of the site was kept operational (Teesside Beam Mill and ancillary support services at Lackenby, and the deep-water bulk handling terminal), having been sold by Tata Steel to investment firm Greybull Capital on 1 June 2016.
 As part of the deal, the historic British Steel name was resurrected.
-The new company includes the UK sites at Skinningrove and Scunthorpe as well as the Hayange rail plant in northern France.
+The new company included the UK sites at Skinningrove and Scunthorpe as well as the Hayange rail plant in northern France.